 When it comes to other household pets, your Yorkie Poo should get along well with dogs and cats, but the Yorkiepoo could have a high prey drive and mistaken smaller pets like rodents and birds for prey.

 Due to the Yorkie Poos high prey drive, experts also recommend ensuring your Yorkie Poo is taught a solid recall early on in case the Yorkiepoo ever accidentally gets out of the house or slips off his leash.

 How Long Does The Yorkie Poo Live and Do They Have Any Serious Health Concerns?

 Yorkie Poos are generally healthy dogs with a decent lifespan of 15 years to 18 years.

-Based on the life span of his parent breeds, the Yorkie Poo has a lifespan of 15 – 18 years.
+Based on the life span of his parent breeds, the Yorkie Poo has a lifespan of 15 years to 18 years.